dmariali/microbit_light-level-meter/README.md

 Connect microbit to its' battery pack and place it in the same location as your houseplant.

+Environment Setup :
+pip install virtualenv
+virtualenv venv // create virtual environment source venv/bin/activate  // activate the virtual environment pip install requirements.txt // if this fails manually pip install all the required packages from requirements.txt cd microbit pip install pyserial python manage.py runserver

 VERSION 1 - read temperature in surroundings on microbit and pass that temperature into python file - needs to be moved into django to connect everything.

 NOTES :
 - Connect microbit to your computer via USB

--go to makecode.microbit.org and do a forever loop sending a variable of your choice via serial
+- go to makecode.microbit.org and do a forever loop sending a variable of your choice via serial

 - download and send to your microbit, if you want you can do 2, one getting info and sending to the one connected to your computer (via radio)